Chart Color Schemes

 Health performance in Southport - North is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Southport North faces significant health challenges with common health conditions prevalent across age cohorts, particularly among older residents.
-Private health cover is low at approximately 48%, compared to the national average of 55.3%.
+Southport North faces significant health challenges with common health conditions being somewhat prevalent across all age groups but to a higher degree among older cohorts.
+Approximately 48% of its total population (~9,856 people) has private health cover, which is lower than the national average of 55.3%.

 Frequently Asked Questions - Health